msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ```

 Methods `in_port()` and `output_port()` of the `Node` class are used to get and set data node attributes.
 For more information on
-how to use them, refer to the [Graph Traversal and Modification Using Ports and Connections](Model_Optimizer_Ports_Connections.md) section.
+how to use them, refer to the [Graph Traversal and Modification Using Ports and Connections](Model_Optimizer_Ports_Connections.md) article.

 > **NOTE**: A shape inference function should perform output shape calculation in the original model layout.
 For
 > example, OpenVINO supports Convolution operations in NCHW layout only but TensorFlow supports NHWC layout as